-The bean’s shape and size (which, in this case, does matter: the bigger the better), color, moisture content (which means more flavor), and the number of defects present.
+The bean’s shape and size (which, in this case, does matter: the bigger the better), colour, moisture content (which means more flavour), and the number of defects present.

-The Kona coffee rating also considers roasting quality (meaning that the beans must possess uniform color and brightness when roasted) and final aroma and flavor.
+The Kona coffee rating also considers roasting quality (meaning that the beans must possess uniform colour and brightness when roasted) and final aroma and flavour.

 Before looking at the characteristics that will determine their rating, beans are classified by seed.
 Type I consist of two beans per coffee cherry, whereas type II beans (also called peaberries) are an anomaly consisting of one round bean per cherry.

 The most common Kona beans can have 5 different ratings, depending on the standards they meet.